Porsche 924: History

 The 924 was originally a joint project of Volkswagen and Porsche created by the Vertriebsgesellschaft (VG), the joint sales and marketing company funded by Porsche and VW to market and sell sports cars (Ludvigsen: Porsche, Excellence was Expected).
-For Volkswagen, it was intended to be that company's flagship coupé sports car and was dubbed "Project 425" during its development.
-For Porsche, it was to be its entry-level sports car replacing the 914.
+For Volkswagen, it was intended to be that company's flagship coupé sports car, and was dubbed "Project 425" during its development.
+For Porsche, it was to be its entry-level sports car, replacing the 914.
 At the time, Volkswagen lacked a significant internal research and design division for developing sports cars; further, Porsche had been doing the bulk of the company's development work anyway, per a deal that went back to the 1940s.
-In keeping with this history, Porsche was contracted to develop a new sporting vehicle with the caveat that this vehicle must work with an existing VW/Audi straight-four engine.
+In keeping with this history, Porsche was contracted to develop a new sporting vehicle, with the caveat that this vehicle must work with an existing VW/Audi straight-four engine.
 Porsche chose a rear-wheel drive layout and a rear-mounted transaxle for the design to help provide 48/52 front/rear weight distribution; this slight rear weight bias aided both traction and brake balance.

-The 1973 oil crisis, a series of automobile-related regulatory changes enacted during the 1970s and a change of directors at Volkswagen made the case for a Volkswagen sports car less striking and the 425 project was put on hold.
-After serious deliberation at VW, the project was scrapped entirely after a decision was made to move forward with the cheaper, more practical, Golf-based Scirocco model instead.
+The 1973 oil crisis, a series of automobile-related regulatory changes enacted during the 1970s, and a change of directors at Volkswagen made the case for a VW sports car less striking, and the 425 project was put on hold.
+After serious deliberation at VW, the project was scrapped entirely after a decision was made to move forward with the cheaper, more practical Golf-based Scirocco instead.
 Porsche, which needed a model to replace the 914, made a deal with Volkswagen leadership to buy the design back.
 The 914 was discontinued before the 924 entered production, which resulted in the reintroduction of the Porsche 912 to the North American market as the 912E for one year to fill the gap.

-The deal specified that the car would be built at the ex-NSU factory in Neckarsulm located north of the Porsche headquarters in Stuttgart, Volkswagen becoming the subcontractor.
-Hence, Volkswagen employees would do the actual production line work (supervised by Porsche's own production specialists) and that Porsche would own the design.
-It made its debut at a November 1975 press launch at the harbour at La Grande Motte, Camargue in the south of France rather than a motor show.
+The deal specified that the car would be built at the ex-NSU factory in Neckarsulm, located north of the Porsche headquarters in Stuttgart, with Volkswagen becoming the subcontractor.
+Volkswagen employees would do the actual production line work (supervised by Porsche's own production specialists), and Porsche would own the design.
+The car made its debut at a November 1975 press launch at the harbour at La Grande Motte, Camargue in the south of France, rather than at a motor show.
 The relative cheapness of building the car made it both profitable and fairly easy for Porsche to finance.
-While criticised for its performance, it nevertheless became one of Porsche's best-selling models.
+While it was criticised for its performance, it nevertheless became one of Porsche's best-selling models.